smith-tinkerlab/repytah/docs/search_doc.rst

     :parameters:

         pair_list : np.ndarray
-            List of pairs of repeats found in earlier step (bandwidths MUST be in ascending order).
+            List of pairs of repeats found in earlier steps (bandwidths MUST be in ascending order).
 If you have run find_initial_repeats before this script,
             then pair_list will be ordered correctly.